-Blog: Draining the Judicial Swamp
+Blog: Draining the judicial swamp

 Cowardice.

 Congress also has the power under Article III to eliminate any and every federal court except the SCOTUS.
-For example, it could have sent the United States Court of Appeals for the Ninth Circuit — known for insane rulings and as the nation’s “most reversed” court — packing long ago.
-It certainly would make judges mind their p’s and q’s, too, if they knew acting unconstitutionally could mean their jobs.
+For example, it could have sent the United States Court of Appeals for the Ninth Circuit – known for insane rulings and as the nation's "most reversed" court – packing long ago.
+It certainly would make judges mind their ps and qs, too, if they knew that acting unconstitutionally could mean their jobs.

 This doesn't sound like the role envisioned by the founders.
 As Alexander Hamilton wrote in The Federalist No. 78, the judiciary is (theoretically) the "least dangerous" branch of government because it "has no influence over either the sword or the purse."
 So how have the courts been afforded so much power?